-While I was traveling last weekend I did this super fun workout as a livestream on my patio at the hotel with just a couple water bottles and a chair!
+While I was traveling last weekend I did this super fun workout on my patio at the hotel with just a couple water bottles and a chair.

-In case you missed me live, I wanted to share this awesome workout with you today, because it was such a great burn and people loved it.
+I wanted to share this awesome workout with you today, because it was such a great burn.
 You can do this anywhere, anytime – and feel free to add in water bottles or dumbbells if you’re home and have equipment!

 Being consistent with fitness and finding fun ways to challenge my body with resistance training of all kinds has helped me stay strong, resilient and healthy.

 Resistance training is an important part of adding new muscle tissue to our body and getting stronger.
 While being strong and fit has definitely made me feel more confident, there are more benefits to adding lean mass.
 Skeletal muscle not only drives movement, it’s now known that it acts as an endocrine organ, secreting important hormones (1) that regulate organ function.